jango-blockchained/personal-mcp-server/README.md

 # Boilerplate MCP Server

 A boilerplate Model Context Protocol (MCP) server implementation using TypeScript.
-This project demonstrates how to build a well-structured MCP server that exposes tools to AI applications like Claude Desktop.
+This project demonstrates how to build a well-structured MCP server that exposes both tools and resources to AI applications like Claude Desktop.

 ## Prerequisites